dsaidgovsg/registrywatcher/README.md

 ## TODO

-A makefile to avoid having to change your local docker daemon config so as to run the tests as docker-in-docker for CI integration.

 An interface to swap in the deployment agent (only Nomad supported for now).

 Tests take too long to run, this is mainly due each integration test case spinning up and down its own docker containers.